boredazfcuk/docker-icloudpd/README.md

 **until_found**: Set this to an integer number to only download the most recently added photos, until *n* number of previously downloaded consecutive photos are found.
 Default: download all photos.

 **photo_album**: Set this to a comma delimited field.
-Please note, if downloading from multiple albums, you need to enclose them in quotes in your /config/icloudpd.conf file e.g. photo_album="one,two,three and four" three albums named "one", "two" and "three and four".
+Please note, if downloading from multiple albums, you need to enclose them in quotes in your /config/icloudpd.conf file e.g. photo_album="one,two,three and four" will download photos from three albums named "one", "two" and "three and four".
 When downloading photo albums, the folder structure will be set to be the name of the album eg "/home/boredazfcuk/iCloud/one/IMG_0001.HEIC", "/home/boredazfcuk/iCloud/two/IMG_0002.HEIC" and "/home/boredazfcuk/iCloud/three and four/IMG_0003.HEIC".

 **photo_library**: Set this to the name of an iOS 16 shared library to only download photos from a single shared library.